Addiction

 Symptoms of trauma can manifest in many forms, including:

 Trauma and addiction disorders are deeply interconnected.
 Individuals often turn to alcohol or drugs as a coping mechanism to numb the pain of their traumatic experiences.
-This can lead to a cycle of addiction, where the unresolved trauma fuels the substance abuse, creating a significant barrier to recovery.
+This can lead to a cycle of addiction, where the unresolved trauma fuels the substance use, creating a significant barrier to recovery.

 Symptoms of addiction may include: